Laguna1989/obsidian_notes/Learnings/books/Robert Nystrom - Game Programming Patterns.md

 - json example:
     - I don’t like the mapping of data to behavior (e.g. spells, shortrange/longrange attacks)
     - inheritance comparison: prototype behaves as a class and not an interface, which will make it harder to maintain.
-    - It is nice to write it in json format, but I expect quite some pain when doing the object creation in game based on the data.
+    - It is nice to write it in `json` format, but I expect quite some pain when doing the object creation in game based on the data.
 Latest when it comes to using the modeled functionality
 - Not mentioned alternative: “ObjectRepository”

 ## [[Singleton]]

 - Chapter is mainly about how not to use a singleton
 - Singleton: Have only one instance and make it available globally
-- Alternative: Class with static members: This exactly what GameProperties does.
+- Alternative: Class with static members: This exactly what `GameProperties` does.
     - Problem: Initialization order
 - Unmentioned Drawback: Worst testing ever
-- Solution: [[Mark Seeman - Dependency Injection]].
+- Solution: [[Dependency Injection]].
 Yes, it requires some thought, but it works out great in the JamTemplate.

 ## [[State]]